Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 Works in the village include:

-- Street lighting upgrades.
+Street lighting upgrades

-- Carriageway resurfacing.
+-

-- Redesigned junctions.
+-

-- Footway improvement works and raised traffic-calming features to improve. safety and visibility.
+Footway improvement works and raised traffic-calming features to improve safety and visibility.

 Two raised table junctions, similar to those being installed in Barton village, will be introduced at the junction in the centre of the village (High Street/Cambridge Road) and outside Coton primary school as traffic calming measures to slow vehicle speeds.
-This will ensure parents and children will be able to cross safely at school drop-off and pickups while pedestrians and cyclists can cross the junctions at other times.
+This will ensure parents and children will be able to cross safely at school drop-off and pickup while pedestrians and cyclists can cross the junctions at other times.

 How we got here